Keaton Middleton: Professional

 In the following 2021–22 season, Middleton competed in 49 games primarily for the Eagles, recording 2 goals and 11 points.
 He made 9 Calder Cup Playoff outings, tallying 4 points.
 As a restricted free agent following the season, Middleton was tendered a qualifying offer and later re-signed to a one-year, two-way contract with the Avalanche on July 21, 2022.

 During the 2022–23 season, in the midst of a breakout season offensively in his third year with the Eagles, Middleton was re-signed to a two-year, two-way contract extension with the Avalanche on February 25, 2023.

 During the 2024–25 season, Middleton saw a significant increase in NHL playing time, appearing in half (41) of the Avalanche's games that year, after playing a total of 3 career games prior (all 4 seasons ago).
 Middleton played in a shut-down role on the third-pair, stepping in often due to the Avalanche suffering a number of significant injuries to regular lineup players during the season.
 In the middle of the campaign, Middleton was re-signed by the team to another two-year contract worth $775,000 annually on January 2, 2025.
 Although Colorado qualified for the playoffs, he did not appear in any games for the team.

 Personal

-He is the younger brother of Jacob Middleton, who currently plays defence for the Minnesota Wild in the NHL.
+He is the younger brother of Jacob Middleton, who currently plays defence for the Calgary Flames in the NHL.